-The Center for Neurobiology of Stress (CNS) is an interdisciplinary, translational Center funded by the National Institutes of Health, and by philanthropic support.
-There is both a clinical and a research component to the CNS.
+The Oppenheimer Center for Neurobiology of Stress (CNS) is an interdisciplinary, translational Center funded by the National Institutes of Health, and by philanthropic support.
+CNS has both a research and clinical component.

-The overall research goal of the CNS is to better understand the interface between mind brain and body in health and disease, and to develop novel management strategies for complex chronic disorders based on this integrative view.
+The overall research goals of the CNS are to better understand the interactions between mind brain and body in health and disease in adults and in children, and to develop novel management strategies for optimal health and for complex chronic disorders based on this integrative view.

-Based on the seminal work of Center investigators over the past 20 years on the interactions between the digestive system and the brain in the pathophysiology of common chronic abdominal disorders, such as irritable bowel syndrome (IBS), functional dyspepsia, and chronic abdominal pain, the Center has expanded its research into other chronic diseases in which the nervous system plays an important modulatory role.
-These include other chronic disorders such as Cyclical Vomiting Syndrome, Inflammatory Bowel Diseases (Crohn’s and ulcerative colitis, celiac disease), obesity, as well as non-gastrointestinal syndromes such as Interstitial Cystitis/Painful Bladder Syndrome.
+Based on the seminal work of Center investigators over the past 30 years on the interactions between the digestive system and the brain in the pathophysiology of common chronic abdominal disorders, such as irritable bowel syndrome (IBS), functional dyspepsia, chronic abdominal pain, and cyclical vomiting syndrome, the Center has expanded its research into other chronic diseases in which the nervous system plays an important modulatory role.
+These diseases include Inflammatory Bowel Diseases (Crohn’s and ulcerative colitis, celiac disease), non-gastrointestinal pain syndromes such as Bladder Pain Syndrome/Interstitial Cystitis and Vulvodynia, and obesity.

-The role of the brain as an important component of the disease process is being studied using the most advanced neuroimaging techniques to identify functional and structural abnormalities of the brain, and relate them to specific symptoms and peripheral disease markers, including findings on mucosal biopsies.
-Most recently, the Center has formed a collaboration with the UCLA Cardiac Arrhythmia program to study brain heart interactions in the pathophysiology of refractory cardiac arrhytmias.
+The role of the brain as an important component of the disease process is being studied in both human subjects and rodent models, using the most advanced neuroimaging techniques to identify disease specific functional, structural and metabolic abnormalities of the brain, and to identify the bidirectional interactions between these brain changes and immunological, genetic and gut microbial factors.
+Immunological, genomic and gut microbial studies are performed at the molecular level, both in human subjects and in rodent models.
+The Center collaborates with the UCLA Cardiac Arrhythmia Center to study brain heart interactions in the pathophysiology of refractory cardiac arrhythmias.

 The clinical arm of the center is composed of internationally renowned experts in the areas of chronic visceral pain disorders (including but not limited to irritable bowel syndrome, inflammatory bowel disease, cyclical vomiting syndrome, functional dyspepsia, painful bladder syndrome/interstitial cystitis, chronic pelvic pain), and chronic visceral and somatic pain syndromes in children.
 The clinical approach is based on the most advanced scientific knowledge combined with various traditional mind body approaches such as relaxation training, cognitive behavioral therapy, hypnosis, meditation and Yoga.